What is Inheritance Tax (IHT)?

 Trusts aren’t free from inheritance tax and an array of other charges may apply depending on the type of trust you choose and your individual circumstances.

 For most trusts, a gift into a trust is a chargeable lifetime transfer, which means that an immediate 20% lifetime inheritance tax charge is due on the assets if they are in excess of the individual’s available nil-rate band.
-If the individual dies within 7 years of making the gift, an additional 20% may be charged to bring the inheritance tax charge up to the 40% ‘death rate’.
+If the individual dies within 7 years – and potentially up to 14 years – of making the gift, an additional 20% may be charged to bring the inheritance tax charge up to the 40% ‘death rate’.

 - Exit charges – these may apply when taking assets out of a trust or drawing income from the assets within the trust, or when you wind the trust up.

 - Income tax – with most types of trusts, either the trustees or the beneficiaries will have to pay income tax on the income they withdraw from the trust in the tax year they make the withdrawal.
 This will be on both dividends and income.
 It’s important to note that dividend income from trusts isn’t permitted as part of an individual’s annual dividend allowance, so tax is due on all dividend payments from a trust.

 - Capital gains tax – capital gains tax is paid when an asset which has increased in value is taken out of or put into a trust.
 When assets are put into a trust, capital gains tax may have to be paid either by the person selling the asset to the trust or the person transferring the asset to the trust.
 When assets are taken out of a trust, the trustees usually have to pay the tax if they sell or transfer assets on behalf of the beneficiary and make a capital gain.